GENERAL PROVISIONS

 (iii) Other areas which are not subject to an earth disturbance activity.

-Sediment—Soils or other materials transported by surface water as a product of erosion.
+Sediment—Soils or other erodible materials transported by stormwater as a product of erosion.

 Sedimentation—The action or process of forming or depositing sediment in waters of this Commonwealth.

-Stabilization—The proper placing, grading, constructing, reinforcing, lining, and covering of soil, rock or earth to insure their resistance to erosion, sliding or other movement.
+Stabilization—The proper placing, grading, constructing, reinforcing, lining, and covering of soil, rock or earth to ensure their resistance to erosion, sliding or other movement.

 Timber harvesting activities—Earth disturbance activities including the construction of skid trails, logging roads, landing areas and other similar logging or silvicultural practices.